 Why license your dataset?

-data.world can help you expand the use of your dataset and increase your visibility, but if your dataset does not have any license terms, it means you retain all rights in the dataset, and you do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or derivative works from it.
-This absence of a license greatly reduces the potential and usefulness of your dataset.
+If your dataset does not have any license terms, it means you retain all rights in the dataset.
+You do not authorize anyone else to use, copy, distribute, share, combine it with other data, or make any changes to it or derivative works from it.
+This absence of a license greatly reduces the reuse potential and usefulness of your dataset.

-As a result, we encourage you to provide a license for your dataset and in doing so to pick as open a license as you feel comfortable to maximize the benefits of your dataset.
-We believe the more open a license is, the more chances others will use your dataset and recognize you for your work and as a proponent of open data.
-We've put together a list of common license types for datasets.
+We encourage pick as open a license as you feel comfortable to maximize the benefits of your dataset.
+We believe the more open a license is, the more others will use your dataset.
+For more information on the details of licenses, see our list of common license types for datasets .

 Common license considerations